virtual-labs/exp-linear-transformation-matrices-dei/experiment/aim.md

-To understand the notions of linear transformation and its association with matrices.
+The aim is to understand the notions of linear transformation and its association with matrices.